MartialGeek/dotfiles/README.md

 Now you can use the installation script to automate the creation of the symbolic links:

-    ./install.sh
+    ~/.dotfiles/install.sh

-This script does not install the files .zshrc and .gitconfig.
+This script does not install the files .zshrc and .gitconfig and takes some options:
+* `-h` or `--help`: displays the usage and exit
+* `-n` or `--dry-run`: don't execute the commands, only log them
+* `-f` or `--force`: force the recreation of the symbolic links, without asking questions

+You can monitor the execution of the script with `journalctl -f` if it is installed on your system, otherwise the logs are displayed on the standard output.

 Please note that the file .gitconfig contains the configuration for my user, with my name and my email address.
 So don't use it without modifying it ;)